coaxial/moshimoshi/README.md

 To record an outgoing call, press `*7` at any time during the call.
 A beep will play (audible only to the caller, i.e. the party who initiated the call) and the recording will start.

-Once the call is hung up, the recording is uploaded to the cloud (Amazon S3) and an email is sent with the link to the recording file.
-Recordings are kept on S3 for 9 months after which they are deleted.
+Once the call is hung up, the recording is uploaded to the cloud (Amazon S3) and an email is sent with the link to download it.
+Recordings are kept on S3 for 9 months, after which they are deleted.

 ## Local DIDs